unibas-gravis/shape-priors-from-pieces/readme.md

 ## Overview
+The project is written in Scala and constructed to use the interactive build tool [SBT](https://www.scala-sbt.org/).

+After installing SBT, clone this repository to your local machine and envoke `sbt run` in the project folder.
+SBT will now show a list of available main files that can be executed.
+Below is a description of the individual scripts to use.
 ## Hand experiments
 All data for the hand experiment is already provided in the repository under **data/hand/**.
 The data is already landmark aligned.